-The SPOC for our school is: Name: Mrs Z Burnett
+The SPOC for our school is:

+Name: Zoe Burnett

-All staff within our school will be on alert to changes in a child behaviour or attitude which could indicate that they are in need of help or protection.
+All staff within our school will be on alert to changes in a child's behaviour or attitude which could indicate that they are in need of help or protection.

-We will use specialist online monitoring software, which in this school is called SECURUS This will be monitored by the DSL.
+We will use specialist online monitoring and filtering software, which in this school is called SECURUS.
+This will be monitored by the DSL.
 All staff are responsible for ensuring that pupils are not accessing inappropriate online materials.